 The corbels come with an attachment already on the back for hanging but we ended up not attaching the corbels from the back.
 Justin decided that in order to have the corbels flush against the solid wood he would attach screws through the top of the mantel.
 He countersank into the wood using 3″ long deck screws and then the corbels hung in place, suspended from the mantel and not actually attached to the brick.

-Once the installation was complete I needed to decide if I wanted to stain the wood or apply some type of finish.
+Once the new mantel installation was complete the last step was to decide if I wanted to stain the wood or apply some type of finish.
 I loved the look of the natural wood but felt I needed to seal it just to protect the wood from stains.
 Below is a picture before I applied any type of sealer:

 I ended up choosing to go with Miss Mustard Seed Hemp Oil which I have used in the past.
 This is a conditioning oil that helps revive dried out wood.
 The solid wood piece was very dry and old so I knew this conditioning oil would be a great alternative to stain.
 And the oil ended up giving the corbels and the solid wood mantelpiece a more cohesive look.

 As you can see from the final look that the hemp oil does darken the wood but not so much that I didn’t like the way it turned out.
-I love this mantel and have been changing out the decor every couple weeks and I can’t wait for Christmas when the stockings can properly hang.
+I love that this mantel has become a focal point in the living room and have been changing out the decor every couple weeks for the holidays and for displaying family photos.